 Ume Miso and Shiso Onigiri

 - 3 cups cooked Japanese short-grain rice (about 19 oz, 540 g; adjust the amount as you like; see how to cook short-grain rice with a rice cooker, pot over the stove, Instant Pot, or donabe)

 - ½ tsp toasted white sesame seeds

-- Discard the seeds from ume and mince the ume flesh.
+- Discard the seeds from 5 pieces ume from ume miso and mince the flesh.

-- Roll up the shiso leaves and cut them into julienned strips.
-Add minced ume and shiso to the rice.
+- Roll up 5 shiso leaves (perilla/ooba) and cut them into julienned strips.
+Add the minced ume and shiso to 3 cups cooked Japanese short-grain rice.

-- Add toasted sesame seeds and combine everything together.
+- Add ½ tsp toasted white sesame seeds and combine everything together.

-- Dip 2-3 fingertips in kosher salt and spread all around your palms.
+- Dip 2–3 fingertips in Diamond Crystal kosher salt and spread it all around your palms.